X (Twitter) Username Checker

 The handle is not the display name

 On X, your @username is the permanent identifier — it's what people type to mention you, what shows up in URLs, what 2FA codes reference.
 Your display name is the editable label above the handle and can match nothing about you.
 NASA the agency posts as "NASA" with handle @nasa, but a parody account can use display name "NASA" with handle @notnasa.
-The handle matters more — once it's taken on X you can't pry it loose, and you're stuck rebranding or compromising.
+For discovery and brand consistency, the handle is the part you need to secure first.

 The 4-to-15 character constraint